-Biden visits makeshift memorial on Bourbon Street after French Quarter attack that killed 14
+Biden tells New Orleans mourners they are not alone as he honors victims of attack

 Latest Weather Blog

-Biden visits makeshift memorial on Bourbon Street after French Quarter attack that killed 14
+Biden tells New Orleans mourners they are not alone as he honors victims of attack

-NEW ORLEANS (AP) — President Joe Biden on Monday visited a makeshift memorial at the site of the deadly New Year’s attack in New Orleans, holding a moment of silence before meeting with grieving families and attending a prayer service.
+NEW ORLEANS (AP) — President Joe Biden told mourners in New Orleans on Monday that they are not alone as he paid tribute to victims of the deadly New Year’s attack and channeled the pain felt by their loved ones.

-Biden and first lady Jill Biden made their first stop in the city Monday evening at a memorial that sprung up on city’s famous Bourbon Street, where the attack began last week when an Army veteran drove a truck into revelers, killing 14 and injuring 30 more.
+Biden made the remarks at St. Louis Cathedral in the city’s historic French Quarter. not far from the area where an Army veteran drove a truck into revelers last week, killing 14 and injuring 30 more.

+WATCH: President Biden attends an interfaith prayer service for the terror attack victims at St. Louis Cathedral in New Orleans https://t.co/qtc2an27MC pic.twitter.com/TXiQKR0G0m— WBRZ News (@WBRZ) January 7, 2025

+Biden praised “so many that ran toward the chaos, trying to help save others,” including first responders.
+He noted the city’s enduring strength and resilience amid tragedy, invoking past devastation like Hurricane Katrina in 2005.

+Trending News

-Flowers and messages had been left at the base of more than 14 crosses erected on the sidewalk in the French Quarter.
+Flowers and messages were left at the bases of the crosses erected on the sidewalk.
 After Jill Biden placed white flowers at the memorial, she and the president stood in silence and bowed their heads.

-Joe Biden crossed himself, and the the couple headed to the historic St. Louis Cathedral nearby, where the president was expected to have a private meeting with the families of those killed and attend an interfaith prayer service.

-Trending News
+At the public prayer service at the cathedral, a rendition of “Amazing Grace” was performed with a New Orleans jazz spin.
+The Bidens placed a candle at the altar.
+The president then returned to his seat in front pew, shutting his eyes tight in prayer.

-She went on, speaking about Biden’s own understanding of loss, and said, “He believes this is also an important part of the job that he believes he needs to do as president.”
+White House press secretary Karine Jean-Pierre told reporters aboard Air Force One on the way to Louisiana that Biden “believes this is also an important part of the job that he believes he needs to do as president.”

 It’s a grim task that presidents perform, though not every leader has embraced the role with such intimacy as the 82-year-old Biden, who has experienced a lot of personal tragedy in his own life.
-His first wife and baby daughter died in a car accident in the early 1970s, and his eldest son, Beau, died of cancer in 2015.
+His first wife and baby daughter died in a car accident in the early 1970s, and his elder son, Beau, died of cancer in 2015.

 “I’ve been there.
 There’s nothing you can really say to somebody that’s just had such a tragic loss,” Biden told reporters Sunday in a preview of his visit.
 “My message is going to be personal if I get to get them alone.”